|Project name||Resin canal disease in mango|

 The cause of the mango browning disorder RCD, had stumped growers until 2019.
 The breakthrough came after several years of experiments and research in the Northern Territory by Umar and Northern Territory Government researchers.

-They discovered that RCD occurs post-harvest and that avoiding contamination is essential to prevent it.
+They discovered that RCD occurs during post-harvest and that avoiding contamination is essential to prevent it.

-The research will help to develop RCD management strategies and could save the industry up to $10 million per year.
+The research will help develop RCD management strategies which could save the industry up to $10 million per year.

 What to know more?

 - ABC News article